 6. Treating cats like small dogs

 Cats are not small dogs in kitty costumes.
-They require (and demand as we all know so well) different treatment, clinic environment, diet, and medicine.
+They require (and demand) different treatment protocols, clinic environment, diet, and medicine.
 Your approach to handling and treating your feline patients can be much improved with just a few simple steps.
-See Anna's suggestions here.
+See some suggestions here.